ocaml/dune/doc/tests.rst

 For instance:

-``<action>`` follows the :ref:`user-actions` specification.
+``<action>`` follows the :doc:`concepts/actions` specification.
 It describes an action that should be executed in the library's directory using this backend for their tests.
 It's expected that the action will produce some OCaml code on its standard output.
 This code will constitute the test runner.
 The action can use the following additional variables:

-- ``%{library-name}`` — the name of the library being tested
+- ``%{library-name}`` --- the name of the library being tested
-- ``%{impl-files}`` — the list of implementation files in the library, i.e., all the ``.ml`` and ``.re`` files
+- ``%{impl-files}`` --- the list of implementation files in the library, i.e., all the ``.ml`` and ``.re`` files
-- ``%{intf-files}`` — the list of interface files in the library, i.e., all the ``.mli`` and ``.rei`` files
+- ``%{intf-files}`` --- the list of interface files in the library, i.e., all the ``.mli`` and ``.rei`` files

 The ``runner_libraries`` field specifies what OCaml libraries the test